On this blog, we set out with five objectives in mind:

 One of our biggest frustrations comes in the term “expert”.
-We believe that some of these experts only research to go by, and that the true experts are the individuals who have experienced or suffered the relevant topic for themselves.
+We believe that some of these experts have only research to go by, and that the true experts are the individuals who have experienced the relevant topic for several months or years themselves.
 Rather than writing from theory and research, we like to discuss areas of interest from first-hand experience in our fifteen years in the BDSM community, calling upon evidence or professional opinion to back up an idea (where necessary) to do so.

 5. We believe in providing an honest, accountable and easy-to-read blog.

 Here at Two Kinky Cooks, we pride ourselves on the use of proper words, punctuation and paragraph structure.
 We take the time to construct each post and to write in an energetic and friendly way that captivates our audience.
 At the same time, we will not inject energy into a post or paragraph purely for the purposes of selling an idea or product.
 In today’s world, much of social media has become about exaggerating in order to make money or popularity, sometimes with paid “influencers” endangering their own lives in the process.
 All of the products and services that we recommend to our audience are based on unpaid, personal thoughts and reviews.